Glion

 Glion ([ɡlijɔ̃]) is a village in the municipality of Montreux in the canton of Vaud, Switzerland.
-The village is located 700 m.a.s.l., overlooking Lake Geneva.

-The position of this village in Montreux and the Chauderon Gorge made it a touristic destination in the 19th century.
+The village is located 700 meters above sea level, overlooking Lake Geneva.
+The position of this village in Montreux and the Chauderon Gorge made it a tourist destination in the 19th century.

 Glion is known for being the first headquarters of the Glion Institute of Higher Education hospitality school.
-It is also the location of the Institut Villa Pierrefeu.
+It is also the location of the Institut Villa Pierrefeu, Switzerland’s oldest finishing school, as well as the location of the Swiss chalet and boarding house of London’s Hill House International Junior School, where pupils of the school stay during geography, choir, and ski trips.

-The first conference of the Glion Colloquium was held in Glion.
+The first conference of the higher education think tank Glion Colloquium was held in Glion.

-This place is where Henri Nestlé died of a heart attack in 1890.
+Glion is also where Henri Nestlé, founder of Nestlé, died of a heart attack in 1890.